CafeAuLait-CC/FlowMimic/README.md

 - `--latent-stats-path` must match the VAE checkpoint and latent shape.
 - `--cond-frames-min/--cond-frames-max` controls condition density.
 - `--cond-drop-prob` drops individual visible 2D joints.
-- `--cond-frame-drop-prob` masks whole condition frames.
+- `--cond-frame-drop-prob` masks whole condition frames as valid blank tokens.
+It is disabled in the selected unified pipeline; sparse frames are instead omitted from attention through the condition-count/pattern curriculum.
-- `--cfg-drop-prob` drops the full condition for classifier-free guidance training.
+- `--cfg-drop-prob` replaces the full condition with the learned true-null condition for classifier-free guidance training when the selected curriculum enables true-null conditioning.
 - `--cfg-start-epoch` and `--cond-frame-drop-start-epoch` can delay those augmentations.
 - `--solver-cond-start-epoch` and `--solver-smooth-start-epoch` schedule solver-side condition and smoothness losses.
 - `--solver-reg-subbatch-size` controls how much of each batch runs through the expensive differentiable solver/decode regularizers.